Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Optional arguments and default values

-- Variable number of arguments
+- Handling variable numbers of arguments

-- Scope and its consequences
+- Scope and its implications

-8. Simple graphics in R
+9. Simple Graphics in R

 - Creating a Graph